MicrosoftDocs/azure-ai-docs/articles/ai-studio/concepts/architecture.md

 Azure AI services including Azure OpenAI provide control plane endpoints for operations such as listing model deployments.
 These endpoints are secured using a separate Azure role-based access control (RBAC) configuration than the one used for a hub.

-To reduce the complexity of Azure RBAC management, AI Studio provides a *control plane proxy* that allows you to perform operations on connected Azure AI services and Azure OpenAI resources.
+To reduce the complexity of Azure RBAC management, AI Foundry provides a *control plane proxy* that allows you to perform operations on connected Azure AI services and Azure OpenAI resources.
 Performing operations on these resources through the control plane proxy only requires Azure RBAC permissions on the hub.
-The Azure AI Studio service then performs the call to the Azure AI services or Azure OpenAI control plane endpoint on your behalf.
+The Azure AI Foundry service then performs the call to the Azure AI services or Azure OpenAI control plane endpoint on your behalf.

 For more information, see [Role-based access control in Azure AI Studio](rbac-ai-studio.md).